boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 | style | 2,226,920 |
 | styles | 2,212,127 |

-Note that due to memory constraints I had to make this process slightly lossy.
+Note that due to memory constraints I made this process slightly lossy.
 Every 100 projects checked I would check the map and if an identified filename had < 10 counts it was dropped from the list.
 It could come back for the next run and if there was > 10 at this point it would remain.
 It shouldn't happen that often but it is possible the counts may be out by some amount if some common name appeared sparsely in the first batch of repositories before becoming common.
 In short they are not absolute numbers but should be close enough.

-I could have used a trie structure to "compress" the space and gotten absolute numbers for this, but I didn't feel like writing one and just abused the map slightly to save memory and achieve my goal.
-I am however curious enough to try this out at a later date to see how much compression we can get out of it.
+I could have used a trie structure to "compress" the space and gotten absolute numbers for this, but I didn't feel like writing one and just abused the map slightly to save enough memory and achieve my goal.
+I am however curious enough to try this out at a later date to see how a trie would perform.

 ### Whats the average size of those index pages?

 We know that the most common filenames, but what about knowing whats the average size of them?
-Annoyingly this meant running the above first and then taking the output and reprocessing.
+Annoyingly this meant running the above first and then taking the output of the first run and reprocessing.
+This explains why I had to run the processor a few times as mentioned in the opening paragraphs.

 ### How many repositories appear to be missing a license?

 This is an interesting one.
 Which repositories have an explicit license file somewhere?
-Note that the lack of a license file does not mean that the project has none, as it might exist within the README or be indicated through SPDX comment tags in-line.
+Note that the lack of a license file here does not mean that the project has none, as it might exist within the README or be indicated through SPDX comment tags in-line. it just means that `scc` could not find an explicit license file using its own criteria which at time of writing means a file ignoring case named "license", "licence", "copying", "copying3", "unlicense", "unlicence", "license-mit", "licence-mit" or "copyright".

 Sadly it appears that the vast majority of repositories are missing a license.
 I would argue that all software should have a license for a variety of reasons but here is [someone elses take](https://www.infoworld.com/article/2839560/sticking-a-license-on-everything.html) on that.